 There is so much choice available to you, from rooflights to dormer windows and skylights, or even a VELUX balcony window.
 Do you have one, two or three roof windows?
 Side by side or installed vertically?
 Which is the right choice for you?

-Which? guidelines offer points to consider when it comes to choosing the type of windows you want for your room.
 The glazing must be heat reflective, to stop the room getting too hot in warm weather, and energy efficient to stop the room being too cold in winter.
 An opening sash makes maintenance and cleaning easier.
-If the windows will be installed out of reach, Which? advises you opt for remote controlled windows.
+If the windows will be installed out of reach, Which? advises you opt for remote-controlled windows.
 It's worth discussing window options during the building regulations phase as they may be necessary as an escape route.

 Pros and cons

 As with many home improvement projects, loft conversions can be a costly project to enter into and come with a number of pros and cons attached.
 It’s worth fully considering all of the arguments for and against before you enter into a large-scale project like a loft conversion.

 Loft conversions may not always be the best option for every property, so it’s a good idea to evaluate your home and make an informed decision.